Ladies' Home Journal: Features

-The most famous cooking teacher of her time, Sarah Tyson Rorer, served as LHJ's first food editor from 1897 to 1911, when she moved to Good Housekeeping.
+The American cooking teacher Sarah Tyson Rorer served as LHJ's first food editor from 1897 to 1911, when she moved to Good Housekeeping.
 In 1936, Mary Cookman, wife of New York Post editor Joseph Cookman, began working at the Ladies' Home Journal.
-In time, she was named its Executive Editor, and she remained with LHJ till 1963.
-She was known throughout most of her career as Mary Bass.
-Cookman died in 1991.
+In time, she was named its Executive Editor, and she remained with LHJ until 1963.

-In 1946, the Journal adopted the slogan, "Never underestimate the power of a woman," which it continues to use today.
+In 1946, the Journal adopted the slogan "Never underestimate the power of a woman", which it continues to use today.

-The magazine's trademark feature is “Can This Marriage Be Saved?”
+The magazine's trademark feature is "Can This Marriage Be Saved?"
 In this popular column, each person of a couple in a troubled marriage explains their view of the problem, a marriage counselor explains the solutions offered in counseling, and the outcome is published.
 It was written for 30 years, starting in 1953, by Dorothy D. MacKaye under the name of Dorothy Cameron Disney.
 MacKaye co-founded this column with Paul Popenoe, a founding practitioner of marriage counseling in the U.S. The two jointly wrote a book of the same title in 1960.
 Both the book and the column drew their material from the extensive case files of the American Institute of Family Relations in Los Angeles, California.
 MacKaye died in 1992 at the age of 88.
 Subsequent writers for the feature have included Lois Duncan and Margery D. Rosen.

-The illustrations of William Ladd Taylor were featured between 1895 and 1926; the magazine also sold reproductions of his works in oil and water-color.
+The illustrations of William Ladd Taylor were featured between 1895 and 1926; the magazine also sold reproductions of his works in oil and watercolor.